In-progress MFA Art, California State University Northridge

 2012 Spin Off Magazine, Fall Issue.
 A Coiled Yarn Scarf .
 Fiber Art Piece

 2011 Spin Off Magazine, Spring Issue.
 Elizabeth's Helix Scarf.
 Fiber Art Piece

 Garden Gate Watercolor book

 Ventura Country Handweaver's and Spinner's Guild

 Elizabeth Souza life’s path has given her the opportunity to work in many artistic genres and media.
-She is a painter, illustrator, fiber artist, craft teacher, published magazine writer, dancer, choreographer, and costumer.
+She is a painter, fiber artist, craft teacher, published magazine writer, dancer, choreographer, and costumer.
 Her fiber art has appeared in the Interweave Press publication Spin Off where she has also published articles.
 Her watercolor book Garden Gate was printed in Mary Jane’s Farm – No Place Like Home issue.
 She has presented programs and taught fiber arts workshops on knitting and spinning.
 Her watercolor and oil paintings have been displayed in group shows locally in Ventura County.
 As a dancer Elizabeth has taught both nationally and internationally.
 She has produced events and stage shows such as “Tribal Caravan,” “Mythical Creatures,” and “Around the World in 80 days” featuring casts of over 100 performers including costumes and dances made by her.